galaxyproject/training-material/topics/statistics/tutorials/clustering_machinelearning/tutorial.md

 # Applying clustering algorithms on multiple datasets

-You can do the same steps on the other datasets, moon and circles.
-First, import the data files, [moon.csv](https://zenodo.org/record/3813447/files/moon.csv) and [circles.csv](https://zenodo.org/record/3813447/files/circles.csv) from Zenodo or data library and rename them to `moon` and `circles` respectively.
+We can apply the same steps on the other datasets such `moon` and `circles` datasets (already imported) which are generated using [scikit-learn](https://scikit-learn.org/stable/datasets/index.html#generated-datasets) methods.

 ## Visualise datasets